 To comply with London Plan policy, a rainwater harvesting butt is proposed.
 The run-off from the proposed development roof should be led into rainwater harvesting butts via rainwater downpipes and guttering to catch run-off from the extension roof.
-Overflow from the butts should be discharged into the storage system provided by the permeable paving.
+Overflow from the butts should be discharged into the storage system provided by the permeable paving, rainwater gardens and the attenuation tank.